canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 }
 ```

 Again, the N+1 query anti-pattern.
-The initial client had ~10 rates, it means 10 separate database calls.
-To fix this issue, the code validated all input ids and returned early if there wasn't any valid id to call the database.
-Then, it made a single request to the database.
+Arrgggg!
+The hotel with the slowness issue had ~10 rates, it means 10 separate database calls.
+To fix this issue, I changed  the code to validate all input ids and return early if there wasn't any valid id to call the database.
+Then, I made a single request to the database.
 Either it succeeded or failed for all the valid input ids.

 ```csharp